tejen/codepath-tipsy/README.md

 * [X] **Slider** to change the Tip amount!
 Using constraints programmatically to **make UILabel follow the UISlider** as you change the tip amount.
 * [X] Split the bill with up to 10 people.
 Use a **UIStepper** to specify the number of people in the party.
 * [X] SettingsViewController has **switches**.
 UISwitch events interact with each other and enable/disable each other.
+* [ ] A microphone icon: tap to dictate your bill subtotal and desired tip percent.
+LOLLLLL Jk
+* [ ] What else could ya do?

 ## Video Walkthrough